Information For Authors

 8. Final Considerations (qualitative research) conclusion (quantitative research)

 9. References (Vancouver style, following the examples below).
-Abbreviations must follow the Index Medicus BVS or the NLM Catalog.
+Abbreviations must follow the ISSN Portal.

 NOTE: ACKNOWLEDGEMENTS, FINANCIAL OR TECHNICAL SUPPORT, DECLARATION OF FINANCIAL CONFLICT OF INTEREST AND/OR AFFILIATIONS: